KristofferC/KristofferC.github.io/content/post/tokenize.md

 +++

 [*Tokenize*](https://github.com/KristofferC/Tokenize.jl) is a Julia package to perform lexical analysis of Julia source code.
-Lexing, is the process of transforming raw source code (represented as normal text) into a sequence of *tokens* which is a string with an associated meaning.
-Meaning here could be if the string represent an operator, a keyword or a comment etc.
+Lexing is the process of transforming raw source code (represented as normal text) into a sequence of *tokens* which is a string with an associated meaning.
+"Meaning" could here be if the string represent an operator, a keyword, a comment etc.

 The example below shows lexing (or tokenization) of some simple code.